 Total Voters: 168

-Tags: Adam Lind Bo Greenwell Brandon League Chicago Cubs Chris Perez Featured Gerrit Cole Hank Conger Jameson Taillon Jason Vargas Jeff Locke Joe Smith Loek Van Mil Los Angeles Angels Of Anaheim Luis Heredia Paul Maholm Peter Bourjos Popular Seattle Mariners Shin Soo Choo T.j.
+Tags: Adam Lind Bo Greenwell Brandon League Chicago Cubs Chris Perez Gerrit Cole Hank Conger Jameson Taillon Jason Vargas Jeff Locke Joe Smith Loek Van Mil Los Angeles Angels Of Anaheim Luis Heredia Paul Maholm Peter Bourjos Seattle Mariners Shin Soo Choo T.j.
 Mcfarland Tim Fedroff Toronto Blue Jays Tyler Holt Vernon Wells